jfprogramming/dpkg-status/README.md

      - **Maintainer and License**: Adds metadata for the package.

 2. **Installation Directories**:
-   - The `install` commands in your `CMakeLists.txt` specify where files are placed in the package:
+   - The `install` commands in the `CMakeLists.txt` specify where files are placed in the package:
      ```cmake
      install(TARGETS appdpkg-status DESTINATION bin)
      install(DIRECTORY ${CMAKE_SOURCE_DIR}/qml DESTINATION share/appdpkg-status)